codingitforward/fellowship2020/README.md

 **Varsha Vaidyanath** is a rising junior at the University of California, Berkeley studying Data Science and Computer Science.
 This summer, she worked at the National Institutes of Health and the National Institute of Child Health and Human Development (NICHD) to analyze Human Resource data and develop data visualizations to support better resource allocation and management.

 **Annie Wang** is a rising sophomore at the University of California, Berkeley studying Computer Science.
-This summer, she worked at the National Institutes of Health as part of the NIH STRIDES Initiative to design a visual identity and online resource hub to support members of the research community in using the cloud for research.
+This summer, she worked at the National Institutes of Health as part of the NIH STRIDES Initiative to design a visual identity and online resource hub to support members of the research community in using the cloud for research. | [Presentation](Annie_Wang_Bob_Zhao.pdf)

 **Anthony Xiang** is a rising junior at Stony Brook University majoring in Statistics and Computer Science.
 This summer, he worked at the U.S. Census Bureau to develop natural language processing for address matching of the 1990 decennial census to up-to-date records, enabling researchers to link important datasets across several decades. | [Presentation](Anthony_Xiang.pdf)